ublue-os/website/docs/images/bazzite/installation.md

 ![image](https://github.com/nicknamenamenick/bazzite/assets/121328689/6d52a35b-ec89-4180-8940-173ce37a6200)

+Bazzite offers multiple images, but most images will be following one of these two formats: Desktop and Steam Deck/HTPC.
+Desktop images are meant for general desktop computing and attempt to mimic SteamOS's Desktop Mode in terms of functionality.
+Steam Deck/HTPC images boot directly into Game Mode and are intended for handheld PCs and home theater PCs.
+These images also come with the choice of KDE Plasma or GNOME as the desktop environment.

 * **bazzite** is the AMD/Intel GPU general desktop image intended for most personal computers.

 * **bazzite-nvidia** is _bazzite_ but for PCs running Nvidia GPUs as they include their proprietary drivers in the image.